West-Michigan-AWS-Users-Group/LanPartyServices/README.md

+# LAN Party Services
-# CDK app to deploy and run a number of video game servers for a LAN party
+AWS CDK app to deploy and run a web server and number of video game servers for a LAN party.

 This app contains:
 - Web front end for serving content for LAN attendees - Hosted on Cloudfront backed by S3.
-This app dynamically generates documentation from each app's readme.
+This app dynamically generates documentation from each app's readme file for simple templated renderings of info pages.

 Game Servers:
 - Unreal Tournament 99 server (minus maps, music sounds and texture copyrighted material)